sthenault/lowatt_collect/README.rst

 Last but not least, each collect is done within a temporary directory.
 Collected files are moved from this directory to the sources hierarchy once fully collected (e.g. downloaded) and all postcollect treatments occured (e.g. data is imported in a database).
-If some error occurs during postcollect, it's moved in the 'errors' subdirectory of the source directory.
+If some error occurs for a file during postcollect, it's moved in the 'errors' subdirectory of the source directory.

 .. _YAML: http://yaml.org/